 The Performance Share Plan.
 We primarily provide long-term incentives to our Named Executive Officers and other executive officers through the Performance Share Plan.
 This long-term incentive compensation is in the form of unit-based performance awards.
 Awards are granted annually.
 Each award period is typically three years, therefore overlapping other award periods.
-At the time of grant, each target performance unit has the financial value of \$100.00.
-Thereafter, each target performance unit has a notional value of \$100.00 x (1 + aggregate percentage growth per share).
-At the end of the award period, the compensation committee determines the level of attainment of the performance target and assigns a performance percentage of 0% to 200% of target based on that determination.
+At the time of grant, each target performance unit has the financial value of 100.00.
+Thereafter, each target performance unit has a notional value of 100.00 x (1 + 100.00 x (1 + 100.00 x).
+At the end of the award period, the compensation committee determines the level of attainment of the performance target and assigns a performance percentage of 100.00% of target based on that determination.
 The matured performance units are paid in cash in an amount equal to the then notional value of the target shares multiplied by the performance percentage.